alexnm/house-moldovan-blog/src/posts/spotlights/angkor-wat.md

 ## Stops

 Angkor Wat is the name of the entire area, but it's also the name of the main temple, the one most people can recognize before they even set foot in Cambodia.
-It is so important for the country, that they put it on the flag: 🇰🇭.
+It is so important for the country, that they put it on their <a target="_blank" href="https://en.wikipedia.org/wiki/Flag_of_Cambodia#/media/File:Flag_of_Cambodia.svg" title="Cambodian flag">flag</a>.

-But there are a lot of other temples really worth visiting during your stay.
-Here's a quick guide on things you should not miss in Angkor Wat.

 There are two classic circuits recommended for Angkor Wat: the small circuit and the grand circuit.
 But really, you don't have to stick with the recommendation since there are multiple routes to get from A to B at the site.